sitepoint/debian-image-builder/README.md

 * Both HVM and PVM EC2 instance types can be created, with either an instance store or EBS backed root volume.

+* Template support makes recreating newer versions of AMIs quick and easy.

 * This script has been tested with AWS on Wheezy and Jessie.

-* Optional template support is provided to significantly simplify use.

 Note: To create an AMI, debian-image-builder needs to be run on an Amazon EC2 instance - we'll be attaching an EBS volume temporarily